robalexdev/mta-sts-cache-warming/README.md

 # MTA-STS cache warming list

-A list of domains with MTA-STS support.
+A list of domains known to support MTA-STS.

 Mail senders that support MTA-STS can use this list to warm their MTA-STS policy cache.
-Senders are advised to use the list only as a hint that a domain may currently support MTA-STS, instead of expecting the list to be authoritative.
-The sender may exercise their typical MTA-STS workflow to cache policies.

-A pre-warmed MTA-STS cache protects the first email to a domain, which is not generally protected by MTA-STS (as the cache would be empty and an attacker-in-the-middle may be able to block MTA-STS lookup attempts).
+A pre-warmed MTA-STS cache **protects the first email to a domain**, which is not generally protected by MTA-STS (as the cache would otherwise be empty and an attacker-in-the-middle may be able to block MTA-STS lookup attempts).

 ## Supported software